ruffsl/design/articles/ros2_security_contexts.md

 Before detailing the SROS 2 integration of the contexts, the following concepts are introduced.

+### Participant

+Participant is the object representing a single entity on the network, in the case of DDS the ``Participant`` is a DDS DomainParticipant and the object to which a set of access control and security identity apply.

 ### Namespaces

 Namespaces are a fundamental design pattern in ROS and are widely used to organize and differentiate many types of resources as to be uniquely identifiable; i.e. for topics, services, actions, and node names.